 Political parties in India are highly dependent on elections.
 They contest elections at different levels- local, state, and national.

-The electoral structure of the party is responsible for identifying the party’s strongest candidates and ensuring they have the resources to contest elections.
+The party’s electoral structure identifies its strongest candidates and ensures they have the resources to contest elections.

 The electoral structure includes election committees, campaign managers, and election strategists responsible for the party’s election campaign.